Military veterans with a service-connected disability rating of 10% or more are often eligible to receive VA disability compensation benefits.

-- Electronically via VONAPP
+- Electronically via eBenefits.

-VA Form 21-686c, Declaration of Status of Dependents.
 VA Form 21-686c is a two page paper form, which according to the VA, should take approximately 15 minutes to fill out.
 The form is fairly straight forward, and requests the standard information, such as the veteran’s personal information and VA File number, marriage status, information regarding your unmarried children, including their name, SSN, age, schooling status, etc. Then you simply need to sign the form and mail it in to the VA center which handles your claim.
 You can download this form here: VA Form 21-686c (pdf).

 Questions about submitting online forms:

 - No – choose one or the other.
 The electronic form may be processed more quickly, provided all the information is complete.
 Otherwise, there is no difference between the forms, and submitting multiple claims can delay the process.

-- How do I sign it?
-Some forms require veterans to certify the information they entered is accurate – this serves as your signature.
+- Some forms require veterans to certify the information they entered is accurate – this serves as your signature.
 VA Form 21-686c is included in this list of forms which can be “electronically” signed.

 - The VA automatically sends an e-mail when they receive your claim, and another when your claim is downloaded and the claim is being processed.
 The information includes your name, date of submission, and which regional VA office received your form (including their contact information).
 You should contact the regional VA center which is processing your claim for more information or updates on the status of your claim.